 Every company and industry is different, so there's no magic number on how many blog articles it will take to reach your own exponential traffic growth.
 But striving to reach that 55-70 total blog article range as quickly as you can, while still achieving a high quality level and consistent publishing schedule, should be your initial goal to seeing traffic growth.

-Following the other suggested actions such as website integration and social media promotion will be key factors in your success as well.
+Following the other suggested actions such as website integration, social media promotion and keyword optmization will be key factors in your success as well.

 Topics: Content Marketing